apache/airflow/docs/apache-airflow/best-practices.rst

 Self-Checks
 ------------

-You can also implement checks in a DAG to make sure the tasks are producing the results as expected.
+You can also implement checks in a Dag to make sure the tasks are producing the results as expected.
 As an example, if you have a task that pushes data to S3, you can implement a check in the next task.
 For example, the check could make sure that the partition is created in S3 and perform some simple checks to determine if the data is correct.